 My aim in our work together is to offer a space that feels steady, thoughtful, and centred on you.
 I show up with curiosity, warmth, and respect, and I invite you to bring whatever feels true, without pressure or judgment.

 Our work is collaborative.
 We explore what matters most to you, understand the patterns that feel limiting or painful, and move at a pace that feels manageable and supportive.
-Whether we are focusing on mood, anxiety, sleep, your relationship with food or your body, or something else entirely, my intention is to help you feel understood, grounded, and supported as you navigate change.
+Whether we are working with anxiety, self-criticism, or patterns that feel hard to shift, my intention is to help you feel understood, grounded, and supported as you navigate change.

 Therapy is ultimately a personal process.
 My role is to walk alongside you, offer tools when they are helpful, and support you in moving toward a life where you feel more able to show up fully for yourself and in the ways that matter most to you.